MirzaWaseem-Baig/Music-Recommender-System/README.md

 # Music Recommender System

 ## Description
 This project is a music recommender system that suggests songs based on user preferences.
 The system uses collaborative filtering techniques to recommend music.
-This project was inspired by a tutorial from [YouTube Channel Name](link to the tutorial).
+This project was inspired by a tutorial from KNOWLEDGE DOCTOR (https://youtu.be/jm9JamrbSv8?si=J3E1Igdcy-OtHlzc).

 ## Installation
 To run this project, clone the repository and install the required dependencies: